 What to look for

-Most fitness bootcamps last an hour.
+Most fitness classes last an hour.
 Unfortunately, with limited time one or more of the fitness components become compromised.
 Each are as important as the other.
 This is why I prefer to run 1 ½ hour programs.
 This way you are not rushed.
 It also gives enough time to incorporate team games and my favorite – martial arts.

 Any bootcamp that you get involved in should focus on proper form, posture and control.